-equivalent optimized policy; but, with time-varying natural rates, the optimized policies exhibit greater policy inertia and a more muted response to the unemployment rate gap.
-Note that certainty equivalence does not apply to this analysis owing to the violation of two necessary assumptions: First, the class of policy rules that I consider are not fully optimal, and second, the estimators are not optimal in that they do not yield conditional mathematical expectations of the natural rates.
-In response to measurement error in the natural rate of interest, optimized policies reduce the direct response to the natural rate of interest through a larger degree of interest rate smoothing, or policy inertia, represented by $\theta_i$ .
-To compensate for the lack of accurate estimates of the natural rates, optimized policies respond less aggressively to the perceived unemployment rate gap but respond more strongly to the change in the unemployment rate.
+If the true natural rates are constant but unobserved, the optimized policy is nearly identical to the certainty-equivalent optimized policy; but, with time-varying natural rates, the optimized policies exhibit greater policy inertia and a more muted response to the unemployment rate gap.
+Note that certainty equivalence does not apply to this analysis owing to the violation of two necessary assumptions: first, the class of policy rules that I consider are not fully optimal and second, the estimators are not optimal in that they do not yield conditional mathematical expectations of the natural rates.
+In response to measurement error in the natural rate of interest, optimized policies reduce the direct response to the natural rate of interest through a larger degree of interest rate smoothing or policy inertia represented by $\theta_i$ .
+To compensate for the lack of accurate estimates of the natural rates optimized policies respond less aggressively to the perceived unemployment rate gap, but respond more strongly to the change in the unemployment rate.
 In so doing, these policies dramatically reduce the "cost" associated with natural rate mismeasurement.
 Interestingly, for a given natural rate estimator, the optimized policy responses to inflation differ relatively little across the natural rate processes.
-Thus, relative to the optimal policy in the case of no uncertainty, the optimal policies with uncertainty are biased toward combating inflation and away from controlling variability in the unemployment gap, and this bias is stronger under the high-variance natural rate processes.
+Thus, relative to the optimal policy in the case of no uncertainty, the optimal policies with uncertainty are biased towards combatting inflation relative to controlling variability in the unemployment gap and this bias is stronger under the high variance natural rate processes.